IV. Policies Regarding Student Behavior

-Tufts University Police, the Office of Equal Opportunity, and the Office of the Dean of Student Affairs can explain the options for pursuing court proceedings or internal disciplinary action for stalking and other forms of sexual misconduct.
+Tufts University Police, the Office of Equal Opportunity, and the Office of the Dean of Students can explain the options for pursuing court proceedings or internal disciplinary action for stalking and other forms of sexual misconduct.

 L. Hate Crimes and Bias-Motivated Violations